jonnonz1/nz-statute-book/acts/public/1998/land-transport-act-1998.md

 (3) The imposition of a mandatory disqualification under this section is subject to section 81.

 ### 36 Contravention of section 7 or section 22 involving injury
-(1) A person commits an indictable offence if the person— (a) drives or causes to be driven a motor vehicle recklessly and by that act or omission causes an injury to another person; or
+(1) A person commits an offence if the person—
+  (a) drives or causes to be driven a motor vehicle recklessly and by that act or omission causes an injury to another person; or
   (b) drives or causes a motor vehicle to be driven at a speed or in a manner which, having regard to all the circumstances, is or might be dangerous to the public or to a person and by that act or omission causes an injury to another person; or
   (c) without reasonable excuse, contravenes section 22 by failing to stop and ascertain whether any person has been injured, and render assistance, after an accident where a person has been injured or killed.